-At the Christmas Council William ordered the creation of survey of property with their values and populations county by county covering most of England.
+At the Christmas Council William the Conqueror ordered the creation of survey of property with their values and populations county by county covering most of England.
 Commissioners were sent all over England, apart from the far north, to make a record of the population, value, state and ownership of the land.
-The book consisted of two volumes and was completed by 1088.
+The book known as the Domesday Book consisted of two volumes and was completed by 1088.

 Josias, the Archbishop of Tyre, found Henry II and Philippe II at Gisors and told them of the defeat at Hattin.
 Both kings agreed to peace terms and to contribute to a joint Crusade.
 It was decided to raise a new tax to pay for the endevour.
 This tax, known as the Saladin Tithe, was imposed on the people of England and France to raise funds for a new Crusade.
 But the truce between England and France did not last long enough for the planned joint crusade to get underway.

 King John introduced the first income tax in England.
 One thirteenth of income from rents and moveable property had to be paid.
 Collected locally by sheriffs and administered by the Exchequer.
 The amount was one shilling on each mark of income, where a mark was 13 shillings and 4 pence.
 The tax was unpopular with the barons and especially in the churches and monasteries.
 The tax did raise a lot of money for the king, doubling his annual income for the year.